google.com, pub-4591360413847643, DIRECT, f08c47fec0942fa0

 Lightweight Materials

-Make sure to choose hard hats constructed of extremely lightweight and durable materials like high-density polyethylene (HDPE) or carbon fiber composites.
+Ensure that you choose hard hats made from extremely lightweight and durable materials, such as high-density polyethylene (HDPE) or carbon fiber composites.
 These materials provide superior protection without adding excess weight.

 Even Weight Distribution